cdsmith/HMock/README.md

 2. To also make unexpected calls to a method suceed, use `allowUnexpected`.
 If you include a response in the argument, it will become the default in addition to allowing an unexpected method.
-3. To set up defaults using `byDefault` or `allowUnexpected` for *all* users of the mock, replace your call to `makeMockable` or `deriveMockable` with a call to `makeMockableBase` or `deriveMockableBase`.
+3. To set up defaults for *all* users of the mock, replace your call to `makeMockable` with a call to `makeMockableWithOptions` and set `mockEmptySetup` to `False`.
 Then write an instance for `Mockable` and implement `setupMockable` to do whatever you like.
 This setup will always run before the first time HMock touches your class from any test.

 ### How do I stop unexpected actions I don't care about from failing my tests?